Chapter Structure and How the Book Works

-The five dimensions of power are then investigated in more detail, each in its own chapter; they have similar structures:
+The five dimensions of power are then investigated in more detail, each in its own chapter; they have a similar shape:

-• Each begins with a brief summary of the nature of that dimension of power, followed by a description of the chapter structure: the way in which it has been divided into numbered segments.
+Each of these five chapters begins with a brief summary of the nature of that dimension of power, followed by a description of its particular chapter structure: the way in which it has been divided into numbered segments.

-• Each segment has its own contents list, linking to the numbered sections into which it has been divided.
+Each segment has its own contents list, linking to the numbered sections into which it has been divided: the pattern descriptions.

-• Each section is a brief stand-alone essay which describes a pattern of power.
-Some of the bigger sections have been subdivided, for ease of reference.
+Each section is a brief stand-alone essay which describes a pattern of power.
 They include examples of recent experience, arguments which are commonly associated with them, and the views of some other commentators.

-Chapter 8 analyses the decision to invade Iraq – which prompted the realisation that a consistent analysis approach was necessary; it therefore provides an appropriate illustration, and a test, of how the method works.
+Chapter 8 analyses the decision to invade Iraq – which prompted the realisation that a consistent analysis approach was necessary, as described in the edition release notes above.
+It therefore provided an appropriate illustration, and a test, of how the method works.

 The closing chapter draws upon the survey of patterns of power, to identify where renegotiation might lead to better results against the four suggested measures: acceptability, negotiability, inclusiveness and prudence.